-Speaking about the reason for introducing ‘Passport’, Nigel said,
+Speaking about the reason for introducing ‘Passport’, Simon said,

 “We believe it is unfair that clients with good claims should be denied the opportunity to bring them just because the opposition may have deeper pockets, or because the clients have to commit cash flow to other parts of their businesses.
 ‘Passport’ can help to overcome these obstacles.

 “We have therefore designed ‘Passport’ to make it easier for claimants who might otherwise never pursue the financial remedies they are entitled to.
 It will help clients gain access to justice without having to tie up their financial resources or bear all of the risk.”